 I am conducting this research thanks to the receipt of the Leverhulme Magna Carta Doctoral Studentship: Creating Popular Narratives of Security by Royal Holloway, University of London.
 I am situated between the Media Arts Department and Information Security Group.

 I combine artistic research with cultural analysis.
 I conduct close-readings of LARP zones as temporary autonomous zones (TAZ) and study the methods of creating these zones.
 I investigate how LARP can be a site where political becomings are forged.
-My studio practice takes form as lo-fi pop digital media expressions, creative writing, and auto-ethnography.
+My studio practice takes form in interdisciplinary performance, including lo-fi pop digital media expressions, creative writing, sound (using modular synthesizer and field recordings), movement, and fashion.

 I work with movement, material, and novel forms of documentation of LARP zones in order to study embodied, autonomous social collective units and the action of their ethics.
 I focus on non-invasive forms of recording the “imprints” of the social constitutions collaboratively created during the LARP; the ongoing and nuanced negotiation methods of game play; and flexible calibration tools.